Ernest Lindner: Work

 Lindner's work was widely exhibited in Canada and was also shown at the Canada House Gallery in London, England, and the Canadian Cultural centers in Paris and Brussels.

 His work is held in many important public or private collections.

 Examples are held in the National Gallery of Canada in Ottawa, the Glenbow Museum in Calgary and the Winnipeg Art Gallery.

 The University of Saskatchewan gave him an honorary Doctor of Laws degree in 1972.

 He was elected a member of the Royal Canadian Academy of Arts in 1977.

 In 1979 he was made an Officer of the Order of Canada.

+Lindner's "Reminiscences of Ernest Lindner", a transcript in 1971 from an interview, is held by the Provincial Archives of Saskatchewan (formerly the Saskatchewan Archives Board).

 Studio

-Lindner visited Emma Lake in the summer of 1935 and stayed at Murray point, the site of the University art school camp and later the location of the Emma Lake Artists’ Workshops.
+Lindner visited Emma Lake in the summer of 1935 and stayed at Murray Point, the site of the University art school camp and later the location of the Emma Lake Artists' Workshops.
 Just across the lake Lindner and his wife Bodil found a densely wooded uninhabited island that they called Fairy Island.

 Lindner built a studio and summer cottage on the northeast shore of the island on what is now called Lindner Point.

 The studio was a spruce log cabin.
 A large corner window facing northwest gave natural light.
 Lindner often sat there to paint views of the landscape.